-For entries, marked in the log file as deleted, the corresponding attribute in the directory is deleted.
+- For entries, marked in the log file as deleted, the corresponding attribute in the directory is deleted.

-For entries, marked in the log file as renamed or moved, the value of the corresponding attribute in the directory is renamed.
+- For entries, marked in the log file as renamed or moved, the value of the corresponding attribute in the directory is renamed.

 By default, when the Referential Integrity Postoperation plug-in is enabled, it performs integrity updates on the

-Record Referential Integrity updates in the replication change log.
+- Record Referential Integrity updates in the replication change log.

-Modify the update interval.
+- Modify the update interval.

-Select the attributes to which to apply Referential Integrity.
+- Select the attributes to which to apply Referential Integrity.

-Disable Referential Integrity.
+- Disable Referential Integrity.

-be indexed for presence and equality; not indexing those attributes results poor server performance for modify and delete operations.
+All attributes used in referential integrity must be indexed for presence, equality, and substring; not indexing those attributes results poor server performance for modify and delete operations.

 nsIndexType: pres nsIndexType: eq nsIndexType: subSee Section 13.2, “Creating Standard Indexes” for more information about checking and creating indexes.